Members of our newly re-joined affiliate BLET 13 and other freight railroad workers need our help.

 For years, workers have been fighting for a minimum two-person crew standard across the industry.

-The federal agency that oversees railroad safety just proposed a federal rule that would require most freight and passenger trains in America to have a minimum crew size of no less than two in the cab of a locomotive.
+The federal agency that regulates freight trains proposed a federal rule that would require most freight and passenger trains in America to have a minimum crew size of no less than two in the cab of a locomotive.

 Now, these workers have a chance for victory.
 But they need your help.